ARE YOU READY TO collaborate WITH US?

 - For consideration, these steps must be followed or your application will not be considered.

-- First, send me a copy of your resume.
+- First, send Lori a copy of your resume.
 It needs to include when you completed your Master’s degree and when you have taken your NCE.
+Include at least 3 references, one of which needs to be a former professor or supervisor.

 - Finally, why are you interested in pursuing supervision with me.

-- All three areas must be addressed for consideration.
+- All five areas must be addressed for consideration.

 - Send to: Resume and Question Submission